oopsmails/001-oopsmails-angular-lib-test/README.md

 "001-oopsmails-angular-lib-test": "https://github.com/oopsmails/001-oopsmails-angular-lib-test-dist",

-Note: You can also add “git+ssh://git@github.com:Madz96/library-distribution.git” instead.
+Note: You can also add "git+ssh://git@github.com:Madz96/library-distribution.git" instead.

+if using as a local .tgz file, then "001-oopsmails-angular-lib-test": "file:dist/oops-lib001/oops-lib001-0.0.1.tgz",
 ```

 - Install the packages using 'npm install'.
 Then import the library module through the 'app.module.ts' file.